codepo8/developer-advocacy-handbook/create-slide-decks.md

 speaker for your organisation is that you will be handed presentation decks to present. \"This has been done by Stephen from the US office and has been signed off by PR.
 Stephen can\'t come to the conference, so we want you to fill in for him.
-Here are his slides, good luck.\" is a sentence you will hear a lot.
+Here are his slides, good luck.\" is something you will hear a lot.

 **If that happens to you, be firm and say that this is not how it works**.
 You are a presenter -- not a parrot.
 If the slides are not in